Skip to main content

 Deployment logs on Astronomer Software

-The Software UI allows you to look up and search Airflow logs emitted by your webserver, scheduler, worker(s), and git-sync Pods for any Deployment you have access to.
+The Software UI allows you to view and search Airflow logs emitted by your webserver, scheduler, triggerer, worker(s), and git-sync Pods for any Deployment you have access to.

 Interpreting logs

-We've designed this view to give you access to deployment level logs that will help you monitor the health of your deployment's Airflow components (webserver, scheduler, Worker).
+This view gives you access to Deployment logs that help you monitor the health of your Deployment's Airflow components.

 A few use cases: